-CCAM is based at a state-of-the-art facility in Prince George County, Va., that provides production ready advanced manufacturing solutions to member companies across the globe.
-Members guide the research, leveraging talent and resources within CCAM and Virginia's top universities through a collaborative model that enables them to pool research and development efforts to increase efficiencies.
+CCAM is based at a state-of-the-art facility in Prince George County, Va., that provides production-ready advanced manufacturing solutions to member companies across the globe.
+Members guide the research, leveraging talent and resources within CCAM and at Virginia's top universities, through a collaborative model that enables them to pool research and development efforts to increase efficiencies.

 For more information about NASA's Langley Research Center, go to: